sgenduso/react-curriculum/02-react-jsx.md

 Under the hood, React JSX transforms HTML-like elements, attributes, and children into arguments that are passed to the `React.createElement` function.
 Both HTML tags and React component classes can be transformed from JSX to JavaScript.

+### Exercise

-For the following exercises, use the [Babel REPL](https://babeljs.io/repl/) to transpile the React JSX code sample into JavaScript.
+For the following code samples, use the [Babel REPL](https://babeljs.io/repl/) to transpile the React JSX code sample into JavaScript.
 Then write down your answers to each question.

 **TIP:** Type each code sample out *by hand* and then run it.
 No copy-and-paste cheating either.
 The objective of these exercises is to start building muscle memory.

-### HTML tag
+#### HTML tag

 HTML tags use a lowercase JSX tag name.
 Remember, `class` and `for` are reserved keywords in JavaScript so `className` and `htmlFor` must be used instead.